 BEAGLE :

-Biological Evolutionary Algorithm Generating Logical Expressions
+Biological Evolutionary Algorithm Generating Logical Expressions is back!

 (And since 2016/09/19 it has RUNSTER for company.)